Automatic Record Matching

 - Create a data deployment with the same source and destination org.

 - Select a data template which includes the object you have built the formula for.

 - Review the results.
 You can do so using either of these two options:

 - Create a list view for the object you have deployed records from and include an External Id column so that you can check the Id values that were generated.

 - Review the generated Ids in the Copado deployment results.

 - If you don’t get a unique value, edit your formula and consider using a different set of fields.
 Mass update the existing external Id field and clear the value so that Copado can generate a new one.

 - You can only build one formula per object.

-- Copado’s record matching functionality will generate a value for the external Id field for all the records in the org, regardless of any filters or record limits you may have in the data template.
+- Copado’s record matching functionality generates a value for the external Id field for all the records in the org, regardless of any filters or record limits you may have in the data template.

-- Copado will only generate a value for the external Id field only if the field is empty.
-If you want to replace a value (for example if your formula did not generate accurate Ids and you want to update it), you will first need to clear the existing value.
+- Copado only generates a value for the external Id field if the field is empty.
+If you want to replace a value (for example if your formula did not generate accurate Ids and you want to update it), you first need to clear the existing value.